Fatih0234/Housing-Data-Cleaning-Project-With-SQL/README.md

 # Housing-Data-Cleaning-Project-With-SQL
-In this Project, I have tried to clean the data and make it usable for my future analysis.
+In this Project, I have tried to clean the housing data and make it usable for my future analysis.
 Enjoy!!